uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/trmv.rst

    alpha
-        Specifies the scalar ``alpha``.
+        Specifies the scalar :math:`\alpha`.

-   handle
+   A_handle
-        Handle to object containing sparse matrix and other internal data.
-Created using the
+        Handle to object containing sparse matrix :math:`A`.
+Created using the oneapi::mkl::sparse::set_csr_data routine.
-        oneapi::mkl::sparse::set_csr_data routine.

    x
-        USM object containing an array of size at least equal to the number of columns of input matrix if ``op`` = oneapi::mkl::transpose::nontrans and at least the number of rows of input matrix otherwise.
+        Device-accessible USM object containing an array of size at least equal to the number of columns of matrix :math:`\text{op}(A)`.

    beta
-        Specifies the scalar ``beta``.
+        Specifies the scalar :math:`\beta`.

    y
-        USM object containing an array of size at least equal to the number of rows of input matrix if ``op`` = oneapi::mkl::transpose::nontrans and at least the number of columns of input matrix otherwise.
+        Device-accessible USM object containing an array of size at least equal to the number of rows of matrix :math:`\text{op}(A)`.

    dependencies
          List of events that oneapi::mkl::sparse::trmv routine depends on.
          If omitted, defaults to no dependencies.